-DSS understands that once a student is diagnosed as having a disability, it is typically lifelong.
-Nevertheless, how the disability will manifest itself and impact the student may change in different settings and over time.
-Therefore, DSS requests documentation in order to understand the student individually and how the disability will impact him or her in a college setting in order to make informed decisions regarding the need for accommodations and services.
+Although a disability is typically lifelong, how it will manifest itself and impact the student may change in different settings and over time.
+Therefore, DSS requests documentation to better understand each student individually and how the disability will impact him or her in a college setting.

-Documentation should be up to date and completed by a professional qualified to make the diagnosis, such as a psychologist, licensed clinical social worker, education professional, psychiatrist/physician, or other health care provider.
-It should identify the disability, describe its current impact, and address how the impairment substantially limits a major life activity.
+Students are encouraged to submit any prior assessments and evaluation reports that may be helpful in determining appropriate accommodations.
+Documentation should be current, relevant to the requested accommodations, and completed by a professional qualified to make the diagnosis, such as a psychologist, licensed clinical social worker, education professional, psychiatrist/physician, or other health care provider.
+The documentation should identify the disability, describe its current impact, and address how the impairment substantially limits a major life activity.
 It is recommended that the documentation describe the individual’s current or past accommodations, support services and medications, as well as any recommendations for accommodations in the college setting.

 Types of documentation can include, but are not limited to, the following:

 For documentation of mental health disabilities (including ADHD) and chronic medical or physical disabilities, students may have their treating professional complete the appropriate form below:

 DSS will evaluate disability documentation and determine eligibility and accommodations